This post may contain affiliate links.

 Yes!
 Premium bonds are entered into a monthly prize draw and there is a chance to win tax-free prizes worth £25 and upwards.
 Obviously, the value of my premium bonds will reduce over time with inflation.
 However, I’m saving my winnings and saving more money elsewhere so I’m feeling pretty confident about how I’ve invested some of our money.

-£100.
-Not bad really.
+At the moment the minimum you can invest in premium bonds is £100.
+If you are an existing premium bonds holder then the minimum you can invest is £50.
+Soon the minimum will be changing down to just £25, and it will be possible to give premium bonds to more people as a gift. £100 is not bad really.
 I know some people with £100 who have NEVER won.
 Then again I know people with £100 who have had a handful of £25 prizes, which is really unlikely to happen.
 I believe you can also set up a standing order, possibly for a smaller amount, but I’m talking about outright purchasing premium bonds just by logging into the website or giving them a call.

 Wondering how I got £50,000 to buy premium bonds?